-- 2.25 Outcomes are the internal and external consequences (positive and negative) for the capitals as a result of an organization's business activities and outputs. - 2.26 Continuous monitoring and analysis of the external environment in the context of the organization's mission and vision identifies risks and opportunities relevant to the organization, its strategy and its business model.
-(See Content Element 4D Risks and opportunities.) - 2.27 The organization's strategy identifies how it intends to mitigate or manage risks and maximize opportunities.
+- 2.27 The organization's strategy identifies how it intends to mitigate or manage risks and maximize opportunities.
 It sets out strategic objectives and strategies to achieve them, which are implemented through resource allocation plans.
 (See Content Element 4E Strategy and resource allocation.) - 2.28 The organization needs information about its performance, which involves setting up measurement and monitoring systems to provide information for decision-making.
-(See Content Element 4F Performance.) - 2.29 The value creation process is not static; regular review of each component and its interactions with other components, and a focus on the organization's outlook, lead to revision and refinement to improve all the components.
+(See Content Element 4F Performance.) - 2.29 The value creation, preservation or erosion process is not static; regular review of each component and its interactions with other components, and a focus on the organization's outlook, lead to revision and refinement to improve all the components.
 (See Content Element 4G Outlook.)